They sound pretty simple. They're just a little longer than the average, right? But what are long-tail keywords in the context of SEO?

 2) They smuggle in and support your head keywords

-The reason why any given content writing agency will want you to have a ton of articles which feature longer-tailed keyphrases for your niche – and the reason why so many big brands and successful SEO experts do it too – is that it works.
+The reason why any given copywriting agency will want you to have a ton of articles that feature longer-tailed keyphrases for your niche is that it works.

-For those brands and huge websites like BuzzFeed or The Huffington Post, we're talking about hundreds or thousands of articles.
-More than any sane person or an above-averagely driven superhero with timewarp powers could manage.
+For big brands and huge websites like BuzzFeed or The Huffington Post, we're talking about hundreds or thousands of articles.
+More than any sane person or an above average-quality superhero with timewarp powers could manage.

-But the same is true on the more realistic scale where you and I might make our homes too.
-Those longer tailed keywords help you rank for the head keywords which you're artfully smuggling in inside them.
+But the same is true on the more realistic scale where you and I make our homes too.
+Those longer-tailed keywords help you rank for the head keywords you're artfully smuggling into your articles inside them.

 3) They give you ideas to write your blog around